Ghazal 39, Verse 1

 VEIL: {6,1}

-Shadan's plaintive remarks highlight another aspect of the enjoyableness of the verse: the contrast between the 'gathering' and the 'seclusion'.
-Wherever the beloved appears, everything around her is compelled to adoration, even the lanterns and candles, so that even when in 'seclusion' she is always surrounded by a 'gathering' of ardent admirers.
+Shadan's plaintive remarks highlight one enjoyable aspect of the verse: the contrast between the 'gathering' and the 'seclusion'.
+Wherever the beloved appears, everything around her is compelled to adoration, even the candles in their glass shades, so that even when in 'seclusion' she is always surrounded by a 'gathering' of ardent admirers.

-Moreover, she herself always 'illumines' this gathering, and does such a brilliant job of it that naturally the candle and lantern are ashamed at being outshone.
-Thus there are several excellent (literal and metaphorical) reasons for every lantern to 'have a thorn in its robe'.
+Moreover, she herself always 'illumines' this gathering, and does such a brilliant job of it that naturally the candle is ashamed at being outshone.
+Thus there are indeed several (literal and metaphorical) reasons for every candle to 'have a thorn in its robe'.
+And the multivalence of jalnaa always enables the candle both to burn, and to 'burn with envy'.